gustafekeberg/textbar-scripts/README.md

     ./inbox-checker.zsh "name,username:password"

-A click on the account in the menubar will open the account in webbrowser.
+A click on the account in the menubar will open the account in browser.

+You can also specify regular gmail or google inbox by passing `gmail` or `inbox` as a second argument.
+Inbox will be default if there's no argument present.

+    "name,username:password" gmail